 The collapse of a crane at the Arena Corinthians, which killed two people, has taken the total death toll during construction at World Cup venues to four and will now ensure that the stadium, which is due to host the opening game of the tournament on June 12, will not be delivered after Fifa’s December 31 deadline.

-Corinthians announced after Wednesday’s tragedy that the club would observe seven days of mourning, and FIFA should do everything it can to help the families of the victims to come to terms with their loss.
+Corinthians announced after Wednesday’s tragedy that they would observe seven days of mourning, and Fifa should do everything it can to help the families of the victims to come to terms with their loss.
 A Brazilian World Cup would not have been possible without them.

 Former Brazil international defender Lucio has admitted concern over how prepared his country is for the main event next year.

 "Obviously some will fear and get anxious about our capabilities to host this event after what has happened.
 I think we are capable of hosting the World Cup but how good the event will be?
 That's another question," he told reporters.

 "We ask if supporters will have good public transport, a safe environment, and nobody knows the answer.

 "I think Brazil has to be more clear and organised about everything.
 The country shouldn't overlook the small details."

 The World Cup should be a time of exaltation and excitement, not tragedy and recriminations.
 But Brazil has been beset by issues as the 2014 finals have approached.
 One can only hope that this is the final incident, the last setback, the end of the tale of woe.
 Other than the Arena Corinthians, there are 11 further venues due to be handed over to Fifa at the end of 2013, five of which are yet to be used for any kind of event.
 Each has had its issues, but by June all of them should be fit and ready, Sao Paulo included.